Szymon-Czuszek/Investment-Mate/README.md

 **User-Friendly Interface:** Provide an intuitive and user-friendly platform for comprehensive data visualization and analysis.

-**Data Accessibility:** Ensure easy access to updated market information for informed investment decisions.
+**🌐 Data Accessibility:** Ensure easy access to updated market information for informed investment decisions.

 **🔄 Continual Improvement:** Foster ongoing development for expanded functionalities and an enhanced user experience.